Sayid03/uber-services-platform/README.md

 ## Running the Server with Docker on a Local Machine

-There are **two important things** to fix before the project can run smoothly on localhost:
+There is **one important thing** to fix before the project can run smoothly on localhost:

-1. In `docker-compose.yml`, the services reference `Dockerfile`, but the repository file is currently named `dockerfile`.
-2. `nginx/default.conf` is configured for the production Azure domain and expects existing Let’s Encrypt SSL certificates, so it is **not suitable for localhost out of the box**.
+- `nginx/default.conf` is configured for the production Azure domain and expects existing Let’s Encrypt SSL certificates, so it is **not suitable for localhost out of the box**.

-### Option A — Recommended local setup
-Run the backend stack **without Nginx and Certbot**.
-This is the easiest way to run locally.

 ### Step 1: Clone the repository
 ```bash